huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/Configuring the content/Tracking questionnaires.md

 ![image](https://user-images.githubusercontent.com/110832367/183852892-3f48eab0-4589-482d-94f6-6215bdcbf6e5.png)

 ## Questionnaire list
-Questionnaires fall into two categories based on their ability to generate a score; Questionnaires or PROMs (Patient Recorded Outcome Measures), also known as ePROs or PROs.
+Questionnaires fall into two categories; **Questionnaires** or **PROMs** (Patient Recorded Outcome Measures), also known as ePROs or PROs.
+PROMs have set questions and answer options which cannot be modified and a score assigned which can sometimes be displayed to patients.
+PROMs appear as a standalone module to patients and care teams whereas questionnaires are grouped under the umbrella Questionnaires module.
+Questionnaires can be scored but don't have to be, the scores are not shown to patients and they are fully customisable.
+A list of questionnaires are listed below along with their characteristics:

 | Questionnaire | Type | Scored | Score shown to patient | Can be modified |
 | --- | --- | --- | --- | --- |